 Please note that we also have a Facebook page.
 You do not need to have a Facebook account to access our Facebook page -- it's public.
-This is our general medium for broadcasting updates, such as when contributor and subscription copies are mailed, and so forth.
-We do not participate in LinkedIn or Twitter, and we have nothing to do with drones flying anywhere.
+This is our general medium for broadcasting updates, such as when contributor and subscription copies are mailed out.
+We do not participate in LinkedIn or Twitter.
+Facebook is enough of an overloaded circuit.
 Our Facebook page: https://www.facebook.com/san.review

 ISSN 1944-5954San Pedro River Review is indexed in the University of Wisconsin - Madison Special Collections Little Magazine Unit, the collections at the University of Arizona Poetry Center and the Baylor University Library.
 We are a member of The Council of Literary Magazines and Presses [CLMP].